Glossary of Yahoo Ad Platform Terms

 this SDK provides functionality for monetizing both Android and iOS based applications.
 Use the SDK to easily integrate inline, interstitial, and native ads into an application.

-the number of times Verizon Media fills a request sent to our platform with an ad.
+the number of times Yahoo fills a request sent to our platform.

 this term is no longer used by Verizon Media.
 See Allow list